niemopen/niem-open-training/Modules/11 - Namespaces (XML).md

 ## An Aside about Namespaces

-Below you can see object with different prefixes, `j:Crash` and `nc:ActivityDate`.
+In our examples, you've seen objects with different prefixes, like `j:Crash` and `nc:ActivityDate`.
 The `j` and `nc` refer to different namespaces in XML Schema.

 - Namespaces organize elements by context
 - Identified by prefix, a nickname for the namespace